 ● Some people experience porn-induced erectile dysfunction*(PIED)* — difficulty performing sexually in real life because their brain is used to unrealistic stimulation from porn.

 Porn addiction can also create unrealistic expectations about sex and intimacy, making it harder to feel satisfied in real relationships.
+Increased porn consumption can lead to a decline in interest in real-life sexual behaviours, further impacting intimacy and connection.
+These changes can negatively impact sexual health, leading to issues such as decreased libido and emotional disconnect.

 You Feel Guilt, Shame, or Regret After Watching

 If watching porn leaves you feeling bad afterwards — guilt, shame, or even failure — it’s a sign that it’s no longer a simple habit.
+Pornography use can intensify negative emotions such as guilt, shame, and loneliness, creating a cycle that worsens emotional well-being.

 Many people with porn addiction go through a cycle of bingeing and regret.
 Some individuals use porn as a coping mechanism for emotional distress, which can lead to a cycle of addiction and complicate their emotional well-being.